andeepittman/digitaldronecollective/index.md

 ### What did the research tell us?
 For primary research, we conducted several rounds of interviews, a diary study, and an immersion study.

-The top challenge found in the research was a lack of practical education for recreational drone pilots on how to follow the regulations.
+**The biggest challenge found in the research was a lack of practical education for recreational drone pilots** on how to follow the regulations.
 We found the gap for this group existed despite several efforts in the policy, service delivery and roll-out.

-**Recreational drone pilot exam and certification service**
+**1.Recreational drone pilot exam and certification service**

 The policy included two levels of certification: the basic pilot license and the advanced pilot license.
 The basic pilot license only requires an online exam.
 The advanced contains an in-person demonstration of skills.
 Despite this, we found that the knowledge requirements for the basic drone pilot exam were extensive, and would likely still be a barrier.